 - Are your preferred doctors and hospitals in the plan’s network?
 It’s best to use network providers.
 You may pay more if you use providers outside of the network.
 Medicare Advantage plan networks can and do change every year.

 - What does the plan cost?
 You should focus on the monthly premium, the maximum out of pocket (MOOP), and any ancillary benefits like comprehensive dental, vision, hearing, health club memberships, etc. While some of the plans have a $0 premium, you still must pay your Medicare Part B premium on a Medicare Advantage plan.

-After you enroll during the annual enrollment period, you still have an opportunity to switch plans one time after the first of the year before March 31st.
-You can make a change to another Medicare Advantage Plan
+After you enroll during the annual enrollment period, you still have an opportunity to disenroll during the Medicare Advantage Disenrollment Period from the first of the year through February 14th.

-You can also switch back to Original Medicare – a Medicare Supplement and a Part D plan– but you may be required to pass medical underwriting for the Medicare Supplement.
+You can switch back to Original Medicare – a Medicare Supplement and a Part D plan– but you may be required to pass medical underwriting for the Medicare Supplement.
 This can be a problem for someone with health issues.

 There are some situations where you can try a Medicare Advantage plan and still be guaranteed issue for a Medicare Supplement if you switch back to Original Medicare.

 You have “Trial Rights” if you turn 65 and sign up for Medicare Parts A & B and a Medicare Advantage plan.
 You have one year to try that plan.
 If you drop out of that plan within a year, you are guaranteed issue into a Medicare Supplement.
 The Medicare Supplement insurance company must accept you and you can’t be charged more for any health conditions that you have.

 The second Trial Rights situation is if you have a Medicare Supplement and then switch into a Medicare Advantage plan for the first time.
 In this situation, you have a year to try out the Medicare Advantage plan.
 During that year, you can switch back to your old Medicare Supplement plan without having to go through medical underwriting.

 Initial Coverage Election Period